2025 Solar Incentives Guide for Kingman, AZ - Tax Credits & Rebates

 Broadly, solar incentives apply to:

-Specific incentives, including those given out by the Arizona government or by your county/municipality, might have additional qualifications.
-Speak with your local Kingman solar installer to discover what incentives your project may qualify for.
+Specific incentives, including ones handled by the Arizona government or by your county/municipality, might have additional qualifications.
+Speak with your local Kingman solar installer to learn more about what incentives your project may qualify for.

 Can I use solar and another type of renewable energy in combination to power my home?